HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{Moderator characterization}

 The model of the cold moderator from the second neutronic iteration was used to perform a comprehensive moderator characterization.
-Its characteristics in this context are comparable to the performance of cold moderator from the third iteration.
+Given the similarity of the designs from the different iterations, the results presented in this section also apply to the design from from the third iteration.

-The energy distribution binned in wavelength for the MOGA optimization is shown in \cref{fig:spectra_MOGA} (this was the best-performing optimization approach for a variety of algorithms, for a comparison of these methods see \cite{D4.2}.)
-The baseline case has protons impinging on the target at \SI{2}{GeV}, and the additional case shows protons at \SI{800}{MeV}.
-Both cases are normalized to the accelerator power in \si{MW}, respectively 5 and \SI{2}{MW}.
-The fact that spectra match for the two openings suggests that lowering the power of the accelerator will not affect the energy distribution besides the obvious drop in absolute intensity.
+Intensity spectra from the two moderator openings are shown in \cref{fig:spectra_MOGA}.
+Spectra are shown for two proton energies of 2 GeV and 800 MeV, which for an average current of 2.5 mA correspond to operation at average power of 5 MW and 2 MW, respectively.
+For both openings, intensity spectra per unit power are almost equivalent, indicating that the results presented in most of this work, which are for 5 MW average power, can be directly scaled to the 2 MW average power (the initial operating power of ESS) dividing by a factor of 2.5.

-The main feature of the wavelength distribution on the NNBAR side is the very sharp cut-off at \SI{4}{\angstrom} due to the Be filter.
-The peak between \SIrange{1}{2}{\angstrom} is not likely due to a thermal peak, but rather a feature introduced by the filter.
-The thermal and cold peaks are instead clearly visible on the neutron scattering instruments (WP7) opening.
+The main feature of the spectral brightness distribution on the NNBAR side is the very sharp cut-off at \SI{4}{\angstrom} due to the Be filter.
+The enhanced peak between \SI{1}{\angstrom} and \SI{2}{\angstrom} is a feature introduced by the filter.
+A smoother spectral distribution is observed on the neutron scattering instruments (WP7) opening with the thermal and cold peaks clearly visible.

-The neutrons spatial distribution coming out of the surface of the moderator was studied with a pinhole-camera tally integrated in MCNP.
-The pinholes are placed \SI{2}{m} away from the center of the moderator along the central axis for both openings, while the detectors are \SI{2}{m} away from the pinholes on the same axis and have dimensions of \qtyproduct{50x50}{cm} and \qtyproduct{30x30}{cm} for the NNBAR and WP7 sides, respectively.
+The spatial distribution of neutrons coming out of the surface of the moderator was studied with a pinhole-camera tally integrated in MCNP.
+The pinholes are placed \SI{2}{m} away from the center of the moderator along the central axis for both openings, while the detector arrays are \SI{2}{m} away from the pinholes on the same axis and have dimensions of \qtyproduct{50x50}{cm} and \qtyproduct{30x30}{cm} for the NNBAR and WP7 sides, respectively.
 The results are shown in \cref{fig:Pinhole} (NNBAR on the left and WP7 on the right) for three wavelength ranges: $\lambda < \SI{4}{\angstrom}$, $\lambda > \SI{4}{\angstrom}$, and $\lambda > \SI{9}{\angstrom}$.